 Pro tip: Use a biscuit cutter or the rim of a glass to cut the circles, going straight down.
 A knife will work just fine for square biscuits.

-To store biscuits, let them cool on a cooling rack and place in a ziplock or airtight container and store at room temperature for 1-2 days.
-Biscuits dry out quickly so if you are not going to eat them right away, store them in the freezer.
+Let them cool on a cooling rack and place in a ziplock or airtight container and store at room temperature for 1-2 days.
+Biscuits dry out quickly so if you are not going to eat them right away, store them in the freezer, not the fridge.

 If you loved this recipe, give it a star ⭐️⭐️⭐️⭐️⭐️ rating!
 Also, snap a picture of your finished dish and share it with me on Instagram using the hashtag #butterandbaggage and tagging me @butterandbaggage.